oisouza/PrancingPonySharp/PrancingPonySharp/DataStructures/Maybe/MaybeDoc.md

 ```

 # Methods
-* Matches
+### Matches

-Accepts two functions that return the type passed, one to handle if the value exists, the other if it is null.
+Accepts two delegates that return the type passed, one to handle if the value exists, the other if it is null.

 `TR Matches<TR>(Func<T, TR> a, Func<TR> or)`

 Or do the same, but with no return.

+`void Matches(Action<T> a, Action or)`

 # References